Charles-Bofferding/reading-notes/README.md

 *Growth Mindset*

-A growth mindset is the mental state of being prepared to face challenges as learning opprotunities and see the potential for growth by accomplishing difficult tasks.
+A **Growth Mindset** is the mental state of being prepared to face challenges as learning opprotunities and see the potential for growth by accomplishing difficult tasks.

 *Markdown*